ctb/titus-blog/src/w4s-tech-wanted.rst

    site which has high page rank in Google and absurdly low amounts of spam.
 I'm pretty sure that it's because of their `trust metric
    <http://www.advogato.org/trust-metric.html>`__, which lets a key
    set of trusted users delegate trust transitively.
+This distributes the effort of validating real users, and leaves spammers dead in the water.
+(I'm honestly not sure why more sites don't use this kind of thing.)

    The main problem I see with applying advogato's trust metric implementation to science is that there probably shouldn't be a